tildearrow/furnace/README.md

 ./furnace -console <file>
 ```

-this will play a .dmf file.
+this will play a compatible file.

 ```
 ./furnace -console -view commands <file>
 ```

-this will play a .dmf file and enable the commands view.
+this will play a compatible file and enable the commands view.

 ```
 ./furnace -output audio.wav <file>
 ```

-this will render a .dmf file to .wav.
+this will render a file to .wav.

 # notes